Renting an RV - RV Parks Near Yosemite

 With restrictions in place to slow the spread of COVID-19, many travelers are looking for a convenient and safe way to vacation this summer.
 Across the nation, RV sales are on the rise.
 RV campers, also known as motorhomes, allow travelers to enjoy the comforts of home while remaining in control of their own environment.
 When traveling in an RV, it’s easy to maintain social distance and avoid crowded areas.
 Most RVers will tell you that buying an RV is the best decision they’ve ever made.
 However, purchasing an RV is a huge commitment!
 For those who aren’t ready to take the leap, renting an RV is an affordable way to enjoy the freedom of the open road without breaking the bank.
 Keep reading as we walk through renting an RV in Bass Lake, California.

-Driving an RV can be a bit tricky, but most people get the hang of it quickly.
+Driving and parking an RV can be a bit tricky, but most people get the hang of it quickly.
 Keep in mind that wind and weather conditions have more of an impact on an RV than a standard-sized vehicle.
 RV campers are very heavy!
 Be sure to maintain ample space between you and other vehicles just in case you have to hit the brakes.
 Also, given the size of the RV, you should allow yourself plenty of time to brake at traffic lights and stop signs.
 Read these Tips for Driving an RV for the First Time for more pointers.
 If you don’t feel comfortable driving an RV, many RV rental companies offer delivery services.
 You’ll also want to call ahead to make sure your RV park has slips big enough to fit your rig.

 There are a few different ways RV companies charge for rentals.
 Some RV rental companies charge a flat rate per day, while others charge per mile.
 You may even come across an RV rental company that charges a flat rate up to a certain mileage, and then an additional fee applies thereafter.
 When determining which RV rental company to use, make sure to consider these factors.
 By planning your route ahead, you’ll be able to select the fee structure that works best for you.
 Another reason we recommend nailing down your travel route before departing on an RV adventure is to allow planning for fuel costs.
 Most RVs average around 10 miles to the gallon, so you might have to fill up a few times before returning the RV to the rental facility.